Police received a report of a single-vehicle collision involving a blue Scania lorry shortly after 7.45am

-Police can confirm that a man has died following a road traffic collision on the Ballynahinch Road, Dromara, on Tuesday, 8th August.
+Police have named the driver who died following a road traffic collision on the Ballynahinch Road, Dromara, on Tuesday, 8th August.

 Published 8th Aug 2023, 23:35 BST- 1 min read